 Okay, alright… Let’s get something out of the way before we begin: we’re all dickheads at FashionBeans.
 We’ve got the passes, we’ll be at Fashion Week, we’re part of the problem.

-But at least we have the self-awareness to realise that Men’s Fashion Week, which kicks off for the fifth year running in London this weekend, is as much theatre as it is the serious business of fashion.
+But at least we have the self-awareness to realise that Men’s Fashion Week, which kicks off in London this weekend, is as much theatre as it is the serious business of fashion.
 Case in point: the elderly man wearing a pearl-encrusted pollution mask, or guy wearing Eddie Munster shoulder pads or the hordes of photographers actually taking these people seriously.

 If you’re going to be there, use what follows as a kind of checklist for the D-list celebrities, angry editors and endless bloggers – what’s a collection of bloggers, anyway?
 A school?
 A gaggle?
 An unemployment? – who will all be out in force.
 See you on the front row, yeah?